Sadie has been a proud stepmother for over 25 years. She writes about blended family issues and modern family dynamics.

 Find a support network of other stepmothers.
 Join an online support group for stepmothers, stepmoms, stepmommas, second wives, new wives…however you choose to identify yourself.
 There's likely to be a blended family support group out there for you.

 Keep a journal.
 Write about your fears, your hopes, your dreams, your insecurities, your troubles, your joys, anything you feel like writing about.
-You don’t have to write about just stepparenting problems; you can also write about and focus on other things in your life that make you feel worthwhile, competent, creative, and successful.
+You don’t have to write about just stepparenting problems; you can also focus on other things in your life that make you feel worthwhile, competent, creative, and successful.
 You're a stepmother, but you are also a sister, a friend, a daughter, a hard worker.
 You don’t need to define your life by one narrow definition.

 Check in physically with your husband every day.
-Whether it's an extra long, lingering kiss when you come home, a hand squeeze stolen under the table at dinnertime, or a playful game of footsies when no one is looking, connecting with your husband on a physical basis every day is important to your marriage success.
+Whether it's an extra-long, lingering kiss when you come home, a hand squeeze stolen under the table at dinnertime, or a playful game of footsies when no one is looking, connecting with your husband on a physical basis every day is important to your marriage success.

 Don’t be afraid to make self-care a priority.
 One of the biggest things that stepmoms struggle with is the feeling that their needs come second, third, maybe even fourth, in a busy, blended family.
 Give yourself permission to take care of yourself.
 Doing so is not selfish.
 It's a gift to your family because you'll feel and act less stressed out.